corkili/invoice_idea/web/WEB-INF/vendors/select2/CONTRIBUTING.md

 2. **Check if the issue has been fixed**  &mdash; Try to reproduce the problem using the code in the `master` branch.
-3. **Isolate the problem**  &mdash; Try to create an [isolated test case][isolated-case] that consistently reproduces the problem.
+3. **Isolate the problem**  &mdash; Try to create an [isolated OCR case][isolated-case] that consistently reproduces the problem.

-Please try to be as detailed as possible in your bug report, especially if an isolated test case cannot be made.
+Please try to be as detailed as possible in your bug report, especially if an isolated OCR case cannot be made.
 Some useful questions to include the answer to are:

 - What steps can be used to reproduce the issue?